 The Application Server ticket contains a symmetric session key, which MUST be used in phase 3 to establish a set of keys for the IPsec ESP protocol.
 The keys used by IPsec MUST expire after a configurable time-out period (e.g., 10 minutes).
 Normally, the same Application Server ticket SHOULD be used to automatically establish a new IPsec SA.
 However, there are instances where it is desirable to drop IPsec sessions after a Security Association time out and establish them on-demand later.
 This allows for improved system scalability, since an application server (e.g., CMS) does not need to maintain a SA for every client (e.g., MTA) that it controls.
 It is also possible that a group of application servers (e.g., CMS cluster) may control the same subset of clients (e.g., MTAs) for load balancing.
 In this case, the MTA is not required to maintain a SA with each CMS in that group.
-This section provides specifications for how to automatically establish a new IPsec SA on-demand, when a signaling message needs to be sent.
+This section provides specifications for how to automatically establish a new IPsec SA right before an expiration of the old one and how to establish IPsec SAs ondemand, when a signaling message needs to be sent.